ArchieveVly/sim-fetchx/README.md

 # API Documentation

-`SimFetch` is a lightweight 🚀, configurable ⚙️, and retry-enabled 🔄 HTTP client for making API requests.
+`SimFetchX` is a lightweight 🚀, configurable ⚙️, and retry-enabled 🔄 HTTP client for making API requests.
 It supports caching 💾, retries 🔄, timeouts ⏳, and streaming 🌊, making it ideal for handling unreliable network conditions 📶 and large data transfers.

 ---